-A Fifteen Year Quest to Build a Perfect Miniature Ferrari Race Car
+A Twelve Year Quest to Build a Perfect Miniature Ferrari Race Car

 Joe Martin Foundation Craftsman of the Year Award Winner for 2007

 About Pierre Scerri

 Back in the 1970’s, Pierre Scerri was a huge racing fan.
 In particular, he loved the look and sound of the Ferrari’s that graced the European races he attended.
 As a young telecommunications engineer, Pierre wanted very much to own such a car, but realized there was no way he could ever afford one.
 If he wanted to have a car like that, he would have to build one himself.
 He started by making drawings of each part of the car—a project that took three years in itself—working solely from photographs of the real car.
 Then, Pierre began the actual construction of the car.

 This was a mammoth task, and the 12-year building process took Pierre on a journey through virtually every process needed to build the full-size car.
 He learned to mold his own rubber tires, cast his own headlights, make his own battery, weld the tube frame, and build the shock absorbers.
 He also had to undertake many delicate tasks, like making a miniature tachometer and other working gauges.
 Pierre learned the drawing and machining skills necessary for these tasks by reading books—he was never trained in these subjects while in school.